 Corporate Roles – Configurable roles defined by the corporation to represent the corporate organizational structure for DPM users.
 Each user to take part in one of the DPM Activities is first assigned to a Corporate role.

-For a user to be able to perform a specific Activity in the DPM, the user is assigned to a Corporate Role that is enabled by the Application Role where the Activity is included.
+For a user to be able to perform a specific action in the DPM, the user is assigned to a Corporate Role that has enabled the Application Role where the Activity is included.